 Headmaster Rose Green Junior School

 Philip took over as Head at Rose Green Junior Schools in 2013.
 By 2017 he had moved it from "Requires Improvement" to it's current "Good" status.
-Philip's passion for helping children reach their full academic potential.
+Philip's passion is to help children reach their full academic potential.
 The Business2Schools project has helped accelerate learning in his school by providing much improved technology for children to work with.

 Head The Lancastrian Infants School

 At Lancastrian we aim to provide the best possible start to every child's education.
 We work together with all stakeholders (staff, pupils, parents and governors) to ensure that children feel safe, nurtured and comfortable in the environment.
 We want all of our children to love learning, be inquisitive and strive to succeed in the best way that they can.
 We have a clear vision for the future and have embedded a Working With Others ethos in order to support our values.
 We are happy to support Business2Schools across the early years of education.